A Guide to Essential Eye Examinations

 Eye tests are diagnostic procedures that assess the health and function of the eyes.
 These tests help to identify any eye conditions or problems and determine the need for treatment.
 Eye tests also play an important role in maintaining good eye health, as they can detect early signs of eye diseases before they cause significant damage.

-ABCD Medical: A Guide to Essential Eye Examinations
+A Guide to Essential Eye Examinations ABCD Medical

 Eye tests can be performed by an optometrist, ophthalmologist, or other eye care professional.
 They can range from simple visual acuity tests to more complex diagnostic procedures, such as optical coherence tomography (OCT) and visual field testing.